stevenzg/activated-lora/README.md

 **Inference Example Script location:** [`experiments/inference_example.py`](experiments/inference_example.py)

 The example in the script with KV cache reuse can be visualized as follows.
 1) The base model prefills the question and any supporting documents (e.g. if in a RAG system) and generates an answer based off of that KV cache plus any previously existing KV cache for the context.
-2) The Uncertainty Quantification aLoRA is invoked, the invocation string (instruction) is prefilled, and the aLoRA model can generate a response using all available KV cache (no need to redo prefill of the vast majority of the context!).
+2) The Uncertainty Quantification aLoRA is invoked, the invocation string (instruction) is prefilled, and the aLoRA model can generate a response using all available KV cache (unlike LoRA, no need to redo prefill of the vast majority of the context!).

 ![image](https://github.ibm.com/Kristjan-H-Greenewald/activated-lora/assets/142635/522074f6-9771-484d-a69f-cd39ef391c2d)